top of page

 The company has a network for distributing content and collaborates with platforms like Spotify and Apple Music to make music widely available on popular streaming services such as Deezer and Amazon, as well as YouTube Content ID and others.
 RouteNote provides direct access to major platforms and tools, giving artists straightforward entry to services like Spotify's Discovery Mode and other digital stores.
 This extensive reach allows artists to connect with an audience easily.

 The interface is really easy to use for artists to upload their music tracks and schedule release dates while organizing their collection efficiently.
 RouteNote assigns ISRC codes to tracks, ensuring proper identification and management of individual releases.
 Additionally, artists can take advantage of promotional tools available through RouteNote to help grow their audience and support their marketing efforts.
-However, the approval process may seem a bit slow for some users on the tier in comparison to distribution services; at times, it might take a couple of weeks before the music gets published online.
+The approval process can be slow.
+As of January 2026 RouteNote's official moderation timeline is 20-22 working days, with real-world reports of 30-45 calendar days on the Free plan.

 Pricing: